Hershko25/Catch_the_fish/Readme.txt

-.Net project, .Net Project, a game of crab that eats fish that fall from the sky.
+.Net Project, a game of crab that eats fish that fall from the sky.
 Using:
 c#-Windows Forms.